alexgutscher26/UnifiedHQ-Team-Activity-Dashboard/SECURITY.md

 ## Overview

-This document outlines the security policies and procedures for the UnifiedHQ project - a Next.js application that integrates with GitHub, Slack, PostHog, and other third-party services to provide team activity tracking and AI-powered summaries.
+This document outlines the security policies and procedures for the UnifiedHQ project - a Next.js application that integrates with GitHub, Slack, and other third-party services to provide team activity tracking and AI-powered summaries.

 ## Supported Versions